allan-tulane/sp22-recitation-04-jmanzer7/recitation-04.md

 6. Complete the `sentiment_map` function to implement the above idea and test it with `test_sentiment_map`.

 7. Since the output here is similar to the word count problem, we will reuse `word_count_reduce` to compute the total number of positive and negative terms in a sequence of documents.
 Confirm your results work by running `test_sentiment`.

+**** I am not sure how to test my programs on replit.
+I have only been able to test one program succesfully, I believe in assignment 1?
+I think the code is right but I wish testing the code was more straightforward.
+There is no readme.md file here, but following those instructuions doesn't work anyways.
+I wish there were instructions that clearly stated how to correctly run the programs, as it is vital to me understanding if my code is correct!